RELIC: Investigating Large Language Model Responses using Self-Consistency: Case Study

 \section{Case Study}

 We evaluate the usability and usefulness of the system with ten LLM users.
-The study design and result analyses are introduced in Sect. \ref{sec:user-study}.
-In this section, we present a case study based on the experience of one of the participants.
+The study design and result analyses are introduced in Section \ref{sec:user-study}.
+In this section, we present a case study based on the experience of one participant.
 We narrate the use case under a hypothetical scenario but with the users' real actions and feedback.

 \paragraph{Hypothetical Scenario.} David (an alias) is an avid user of LLM.
 David was working on an essay about Funny Sculpture and was searching for relevant reports and stories.
 During his research, he came across a name he was unfamiliar with - Don Featherstone.
 Fueled by curiosity, David decided to learn more about Featherstone.
 He went to IntructGPT and typed the question, ``\textit{Tell me about Don Featherstone}'' (\autoref{fig:teaser}A).